-- 2. For long-term lane closures on facilities with permanent edge lines, a temporary edge line should be installed from the start of the merging taper to the far end of the downstream taper, and conflicting pavement markings should be removed. - 3.
+- 1. For long-term lane closures on facilities with permanent edge lines, a temporary edge line should be installed from the start of the taper to the downstream point where the barrier crosses the permanent edge line, and conflicting pavement markings should be removed. - 2.
 The use of a barrier should be based on engineering judgment.
+For end treatments of temporary traffic barriers, see Section 6F.75.

-- 4. Where temporary traffic barriers are installed, the ends of the barrier shall be treated in accordance with the provisions of Section 6F.81 - 5.
-The barrier shall not be placed along the merging taper.
+3. The barrier shall not be placed along the merging taper.
 The lane shall first be closed using channelizing devices and pavement markings.

-- 6. The barrier shown in this typical application is an example of one method that may be used to close a lane for a long-term project.
-If the work activity permits, a movable barrier may be used and relocated to the shoulder during nonwork periods or peak-period vehicular traffic conditions, as appropriate. - 7.
+- 4. The barrier shown in this typical application is an example of one method that may be used to close a lane for a long-term project.
+If the work activity permits, a movable barrier may be used and relocated to the shoulder during nonwork periods or peak-period motor vehicle traffic conditions, as appropriate. - 5.
 Type C Steady-Burn warning lights may be placed on channelizing devices and the barrier parallel to the edge of pavement for nighttime lane closures.

-8. If a movable barrier is used, the temporary white edge line shown in the typical application shall not be used.
+6. If a movable barrier is used, the temporary white edge line shown in the typical application shall not be used.
 During the period when the right lane is opened, the sign legends and the channelization shall be changed to indicate that only the shoulder is closed, as illustrated in Figure 6H-5.
 The arrow panel, if used, shall be placed at the end of the shoulder taper and shall display the caution mode.

-9. If a movable barrier is used, the shift should be performed in the following manner.
+7. If a movable barrier is used, the shift should be performed in the following manner.
 When closing the lane, the lane should be initially closed with channelizing devices placed along a merging taper using the same information employed for a stationary lane closure.
-The lane closure should then be extended with the movable-barrier transfer vehicle moving with vehicular traffic.
-When opening the lane, the movable-barrier transfer vehicle should travel against vehicular traffic from the termination area to the transition area.
+The lane closure should then be extended with the movable-barrier transfer vehicle moving with motor vehicle traffic.
+When opening the lane, the movable-barrier transfer vehicle should travel against motor vehicle traffic from the termination area to the transition area.
 The merging taper should then be removed using the same information employed for a stationary lane closure.